jenfly/python-cheatsheets/workflow.md

 When to commit

+Create a project-specific .gitignore

+##### Staging and committing

-In my usual workflow I don't need to bother staging changes separately before committing, so I can skip the staging area using the `-a` option when committing, which automatically stages every file that is already tracked:
+In my usual workflow I don't need to bother staging changes separately before committing, so I can skip the staging area using the `-a` option when committing, which automatically stages every file that is already tracked (does not include new files that haven't been added to git yet):
 ```
 git commit -a -m "My commit message"
 ```